Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 \subsubsection{Full Virial Analysis}

 Combining the estimates of $\Omega_\mathrm{K}$, $\Omega_\mathrm{G}$, and $\Omega_\mathrm{P}$, we can assess the balance between the internal kinetic energy and the sum of ``confining forces'' in the form of the gravitational potential energy and the energy term representing the confinement provided by the ambient gas motions (Equation \ref{eq:virial}).
 Fig.\ \ref{fig:virialAll}a shows the distribution of the sum of the energy terms on the right-hand side of Equation \ref{eq:virial} ($\Omega_\mathrm{G}$ and $\Omega_\mathrm{P}$) plotted against the internal kinetic energy, $\Omega_\mathrm{K}$.
 Both the newly identified droplets and the dense cores appear to be virially bound (by self-gravity and the ambient gas pressure combined) or at least within an order of magnitude around an equilibrium.
-The dense cores appear to sit slightly deeper within the parameter space corresponding to a ``bound'' state, with the sum of $\Omega_\mathrm{G}$ and $\Omega_\mathrm{P}$ being roughly half an order of magnitude larger than $\Omega_\mathrm{K}$.
-By contrast, the newly identified droplets and droplet candidates appear to be slightly closer to an equilibrium between the internal kinetic energy and the sum of energy terms representing the confining forces (self-gravity and the confinement provided by the ambient gas motions; i.e., Equation \ref{eq:virial} holds for the droplets, within an order of magnitude).
+The dense cores appear to have the sum of $\Omega_\mathrm{G}$ and $\Omega_\mathrm{P}$ roughly half an order of magnitude larger than $\Omega_\mathrm{K}$.
+By contrast, the newly identified droplets and droplet candidates appear to be slightly closer to an equilibrium between the internal kinetic energy and the sum of energy terms representing the confining forces.
+That is, Equation \ref{eq:virial} holds for the droplets within an order of magnitude.

 In Fig.\ \ref{fig:virialAll}b, we examine the equipartition between the gravitational potential energy, $\Omega_\mathrm{G}$, and the energy term measuring the confinement provided by the ambient gas pressure, $\Omega_\mathrm{P}$.
 Most of the coherent cores, including the droplets, have $\left|\Omega_\mathrm{P}\right| \geq \left|\Omega_\mathrm{G}\right|$, showing that even for dense cores which are often gravitationally bound, the ambient gas pressure is substantial.
 The full results from the virial analysis are listed in Table \ref{table:virial}, and below in \S\ref{sec:discussion_confinement}, we discuss the nature of the confinement provided by the ambient gas pressure.